 After referring to the CCTV bullet camera reviews and comparing the highlights of different bullet security cameras for sale, here we’ve picked up two best bullet camera for your options.

-Best Affordable Bullet Outdoor Camera – Reolink RLC-410
+1. Best Affordable Bullet Outdoor Camera – Reolink RLC-810A

-As the best seller among bullet outdoor cameras, Reolink RLC-410 is your ideal security solution that gets the job done without breaking the bank.
+As the best seller among bullet outdoor cameras, Reolink RLC-810A is your ideal security solution that gets the job done without breaking the bank.

 "This indoor/outdoor cam can be used independently or as part of a more comprehensive surveillance system, and it provides exceptional image quality and features for the price."

-Best Wireless Bullet Security Camera – Reolink RCL-410W
+2. Best Wireless Bullet Security Camera – Reolink RLC-510WA

-If you need a wireless bullet security camera that can withstand all the harsh weather conditions, Reolink RLC-410W is absolutely an option you won't regret later.
+If you need a wireless bullet security camera that can withstand all the harsh weather conditions, Reolink RLC-510WA is absolutely an option you won’t regret later.

 Despite obvious advantages of bullet cameras, there are hard-to-ignored vulnerabilities in bullet security cameras.